archqua/wc3icons/README.md

 # wc3icons
 This repository is final project for 2022 spring DLS season.
-The idea is to train generative adversarial network to turn any picture into Warcraft III icon.
+The idea is to train generative adversarial network to turn any picture into a Warcraft III icon.